 Proof of income (at least 2.5x times the annual rent) verified through your employer or copies of accounts if you are self-employed.
 We will also need to contact your previous landlord to confirm the details of your tenancy.
 Insufficient references may result in us cancelling your let or requiring additional deposits.

 Subject to permission from your landlord pets may be allowed in certain properties.
-You will need to check with us before hand and an additional deposit may be requested.
+You will need to check with us before hand.

 Our tenancies are 6 month minimum periods commencing from the date that you sign the lease.
 Longer periods may be available and you should discuss that with our staff when viewing the property.
-You can renew for further fixed periods for a £60 fee (50 + VAT) or remain on a periodic rolling contract.
+You can renew for further fixed periods or remain on a periodic rolling contract.
 Contact Cosgroves for more details on the terms of renewal and our leases.

 Rent payments must be made a month in advance and transferred directly into our account – details of which will be provided before you move in.
 We advise all payments to be made at least two days before the rent due date to avoid late payment.